 When we think about dogs and cats living together in perfect harmony, we more times than not say NO WAY!
 What is the real scoop with the two species.
 Is it a hate / hate relationship?
 Or are we just completely uninformed.
-The question we ask ourselves is do dogs and cats get along at all?

 Is the saying fighting like cats and dogs something that we just say, or is it real?